KlausDunner/DiscordBotCode.js/README.md

-# DiscordBotKick_member_Code
+# DiscordBot_code
-a discord code for admins to KickComand
+a discord code for admins to and for fun

 first of all you need to install https://nodejs.org/en/